inf112-v19/Sky7/README.md

 - Tests ICell properties
     - Test that the priority of each ICell is correct
 - IBoardGenerator
-    - Generates random Json file that the IBoardGenerator tries to read
+    - Tests that IBoardGenerator can read a random Json file, and that the height and width is correct.
 - ProgramDeck
     - Test that the values of ProgramDeck matches the number of different cards as shown in the rulebook